 In a lime storehouse next to the lime kilns beneath the Beach Chalet, Ley Chapel (or the Beach Chapel) was opened by Denis Wakeling, then Chairman of the Lee Abbey Council and Bishop of Southwell.

-After this, building carried on, with the Moos for Community, and a lift for the House.
+After this, building carried on, with ‘The Moos’ created as accommodation for Community, and a lift put into the House.

 Guest room refurbishment began, and several 3-bedded rooms became twins with en suite facilities.

 Lee Abbey’s largest new venture, The Beacon Youth & Outdoor Activity Centre, opened in May 2004.
 Using the shell of the old dairy barn, this facility harnesses the unique location for a completely new purpose, namely activity holidays for not-necessarily-Christian groups of young people.
 With the Beacon, Lee Abbey is once again taking a bold step of faith in a new direction.